+The last year has been full of conflicting opinions around returning to the office.
+Many businesses are navigating a return to office that aligns with both employees’ wants and business needs.
+Others are being stricter in their decisions.
+The underlying question beneath it all is clear: what is the value of working in an office that can’t be achieved from home?
 The last year has shown that the workplace is a lot more than just where people work.
 The workplace is a hub for connection, collaboration, and innovation.
 It’s a place where employees feel purpose and can connect to their work.
-It is a breeding ground for new friendships and meaningful professional relationships.
-As businesses continue to navigate what the best return-to-office strategy is for the upcoming year, we put together a list of six key benefits of working in an office.
+It is a breeding ground for new friendships and meaningful, professional relationships.
+As businesses continue to navigate what the best return-to-office strategy is for them, we've put together a list of six key benefits of the workplace.

 Creating a workplace that supports a sense of purpose and achievement is crucial.
 Being around coworkers who share a common goal reinforces individual purpose within your organization.
-Folks are able to observe the actions of others and feel like they’re contributing to something.
-They are able to celebrate wins together.
+Folks are able to observe the actions of others and feel like they’re contributing to something bigger.
+They’re able to celebrate wins together.
+And they’re more likely to develop a sense of belonging.

 2. Working in an office fosters friendship and real connection